kevkaleido/kevs_blog1/src/content/blog/Immortal fish drama.md

-*A dark, empty stage.
+*In a dark, empty stage.
 A single spotlight suddenly illuminates, revealing Romeo standing with his hand on his heart, his eyes closed in deep contemplation.
 He speaks with intensity and flourish.*

 **Romeo:**
 In the vast cosmos, there exists a creature more bizarre than any poet's fevered dream!
 Listen closely, for this tale shall haunt you with its dreadful, undeniable truth!